 The history of the French language is quite rich.
 While the language itself was officially recognized in 1539, we have to go back two millennia ago - to the age of the Roman Empire.

-What’s now called modern-day France and Belgium was once a single ancient region named Gaul, which coexisted along with the Roman Empire.
+What’s now called modern-day France and Belgium was once a single ancient region in Western Europe named Gaul, which coexisted along with the Roman Empire.
 Between 58 BC and 50 BC, Roman general Julius Caesar waged the war against the peoples of Gaul - today we know this event as the Gallic Wars.

 We can’t say when exactly Gaulish went extinct; nevertheless, it has left its heritage in the French language.
 Today, there are about 100 words of Gaulish origin in the French vocabulary, including “chêne” (oak), “chemin” (path), and “caillou” (stone).

 That story also gives us an answer to the question of why French is called a Romance language.
 It is related to the Roman empire.

 As Latin spread around the new areas where the Roman Empire expanded, it evolved.
 The lower classes started embracing this language, and it was quickly altered by local forces.
 This is when the dialect called Vulgar Latin appeared, “vulgus” meaning “the people.”